 - Continuous capacity development for optimal performance.

 Now that we’ve listed all that falls under performance management, let’s discuss the few tips or strategies that can help you plan and carry out strategic performance management in your company.

 Definition and Communication of Company Goals and Expectations

 To achieve strategic performance management, the first step you should take is to outline your company goals and the performance expectations you want each employee to meet up with in reference to those goals.

 When goals are not clearly stated, employees are usually confused about what to do and most times fail to come forward to ask questions.
 So, they tend to act in ways that might affect the growth and performance of the company negatively.

 To avoid this, it is important that goals are defined and properly communicated.
 This can be done using charts in the office, goal-tracking software, emails, memo or meetings.
 When you communicate these goals, repeat them until it sinks in.

 Provide visuals, so they can have a reference and conduct meetings to check their progress towards those goals.

-Provide your employees with frequent performance feedbacks
+Provide your employees with frequent performance feedback

 Defining your goals and clearly communicating them is not enough to build strategic performance management for your business.
-There’s a need to keep frequent tabs on your employees individually by letting them know through feedbacks, the impact of their performance on the overall company performance or goals.
+There’s a need to keep frequent tabs on your employees individually by letting them know through feedback, the impact of their performance on the overall company performance or goals.